 We can no longer put our heads in the sand.
 The climate crisis is accelerating and is influencing every aspect of our ecosystem.
-Business has an opportunity to only provide leadership around climate, equity and wellbeing but to offer new solutions that can help us overcome the many challenges ahead.
+Business has an opportunity to not only provide leadership around climate, equity and wellbeing but to offer new solutions that can help us overcome the many challenges ahead.

 Over 4,000 Certified B Corporations from 50 countries and 130 industries have come together toward a single unifying goal: to redefine success in business.
 B Corp certification is to sustainable business what Fair Trade certification is to coffee or LEED certification is to buildings and construction.
 Certified B Corps are on the front lines of redefining what it means to be a business that takes into consideration all aspects of its work, including employees, governance, environmental impact and and its relationship with local, national and international communities.

 In 2013, Manoverboard became a Certified B Corporation, the first in Manitoba, to add to a growing chorus of companies that seek substantial, sustainable and positive change.
 All B Corporations are certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.

 B Corporation certification is a demonstration of our commitment to both our values and to the power of collective action.
 We take the B Impact Assessment every three years to demonstrate to our clients, partners and community that we take our work and our commitments to creating positive change seriously.